mnemnion/JLpeg.jl/Plans.md

 Stay Winning means we always keep a `:seq` or `:element`.

-The main change is one added instruction.
-A `WinCommitInst` first does an ordinary Commit, popping its own choice frame, but before it jumps to the label, it updates the frame under its `.s` and `.t`, and uses a second label to update `.i` as well.
+The main semantic change is one added instruction, the complexity is in handling captures.
+A `WinCommitInst` first does an ordinary Commit, popping its own choice frame, but before it jumps to the label, it updates the new top frame `.ts` and `.tc`, and uses a second label to update `.ti` as well (this will include marks and left recursion once those are added).
+We've accepted a 16-byte instruction width as standard when we indulge in [Optimizing the VM](#optimal-vm), this would be a nominal 12 with mandatory padding, two labels and an opcode.
-We've accepted a 16-byte instruction width as standard when we indulge in [Optimizing the VM](#optimal-vm), this would be a nominal 12 with padding.

 That way, if the longer rule fails, it keeps the advanced subject pointer and cap stack, and just jumps where e.g. `seq` would have gone anyway.

 We need to be careful with captures though.
 In the above code, as currently implemented, failing to find a `S"|/"` will unwind the capture stack, dropping the captured :seq, which is what we want to avoid.
 So it isn't legal to update the `:alt` choice frame with a new capture height, because that will strand an opencapture.

-[CaptureCommits](#capturecommitinst) don't help here, because the updated `.s` would modify the capture offset.
+[CaptureCommits](#capturecommitinst) don't help here, because they add a frame to the capture height.

 But, we could add a special kind of fail instruction.
 Every failable pattern comes with a test form, the fail could have the tag of the capture to slip out of the stack